Becoming an HVAC Engineer: Degree & Career Requirements

 Factors such as climate and economy affect the employment and salaries in each state.

 The above salaries don’t necessarily reflect the economic status of individuals because they don’t account for the differences in the cost of living.
-For example, according to the Missouri Economic Research and Information Center (MERIC 2023), the cost of living index for the District of Columbia was 149.7.
-That means that D.C. residents paid $149.7 for what costs $100 on average nationally.
-The cost of living index for Mississippi was 86, meaning that Mississippi residents only paid $86 for what costs $100.00 on average nationally.
+For example, according to the Missouri Economic Research and Information Center (MERIC 2024 1st quarter), the cost of living index for California was 145.
+That means that California residents paid $145.00 for what costs $100 on average nationally.
+The cost of living index for West Virginia was 83.8, meaning that West Virginia residents only paid $83.80 for what costs $100.00 on average nationally.
 This is an important consideration for HVAC engineers living in different regions.

 Overall, experienced HVAC engineers, especially those with PE licensure, can assume more high-paying project management duties.
 They may also be at an advantage in seeking employment as faculty in higher education institutions and in research and development programs.